jchitpin/thinkdeck/README.md

 ## Design compromises

 1. Several mm bigger in all dimensions compared to the original Penkesu.
+2. Keyboard PCB is held in place by friction and YMMV.
-2. Display is top aligned to increase the room below for cable management.
+3. Display is top aligned to increase cable management space.
-3. Display is relatively small because the top chassis must enclose most of the electronics.
+4. Display is relatively small because the top chassis must enclose most of the electronics.
-4. No 3.5mm headphone jack.
+5. No 3.5mm headphone jack.
 Bluetooth audio required unless connected to a monitor with a headphone jack.
-5. No trackpad. :(
+6. No trackpad. :(

 # Materials